 In the event the bystander is trained and proficient in CPR, he or she should provide 30 compressions followed by two breaths and repeat this cycle until an AED is ready for use or EMS providers take over care of the victim.

-In some emergency systems, dispatchers will guide and coach the bystanders through the phone on compressions only CPR, and in the event of an asphyxial arrest such as drowning, dispatchers will also provide guidance on rescue breathing.
+In some emergency systems, dispatchers will guide and coach the bystanders in through compression-only CPR, and in the event of an asphyxial arrest such as drowning, dispatchers will also provide guidance on rescue breathing.

 3. Rapid defibrillation